anshiiiikat/Object-oriented-programming/README.md

 Key Features:

-Provides data hiding and security.
+1.Provides data hiding and security.

-Uses access specifiers → private, public, protected.
+2.Uses access specifiers → private, public, protected.

-Memory is allocated only when objects are created.
+3.Memory is allocated only when objects are created.

 ### Object